cycleready/cycleready-web/README.md

 [cyleready-stage](https://cycleready-stage.herokuapp.com) is the live development version, which you can deploy your local branch to test it out.
 See @thfield to get added to heroku as a collaborator so you can use it.
 See issue #16 for links to how it was set up.

-`git push stage develop:master` is the command you're probably looking for.
+`git push stage develop:master` is the command future me is probably looking for.